New Patients (909) 277-6919

 Dental Crown Claremont CA

-Dental crowns are a versatile dental restoration that our dentist in Claremont uses for restorative dentistry purposes and cosmetic reasons.
-We custom-design our dental crowns so that we can use them to protect an existing tooth after a root canal, repair a damaged tooth, and cap dental implants.
-Our dental crowns consist of high-quality dental porcelain that mimics the natural look and feel of your real tooth enamel.
+A dental crown is a versatile dental restoration that we use in many situations such as to protect an existing tooth after a root canal, repair a damaged tooth, and cap a dental implant.
+It is a conservative treatment option that can, in many cases, prevent tooth extraction and preserve the natural tooth.
+The cap is shaped like a natural tooth and will cap a prepared, existing tooth to the gum line.
+Our crowns consist of high-quality dental porcelain that mimics the natural look and feel of your real tooth enamel.

 Dental crowns are a permanent dental restoration that restores the natural structure and aesthetic of your damaged tooth.
 They are so versatile, that we recommend them to address a range of dental concerns.